 In the community

-Our radio operators, Dan (VK6BUS) and Ben (VK6AAB), are fully licensed by ACMA and are active participants in the amateur satellite community.
+Our radio operators are fully licensed by ACMA and are active participants in the amateur satellite community.

 During the Binar-1 mission we relied heavily on the amateur community to track and troubleshoot our satellite beacon.
 Unfortunately, for technical reasons we were unable to make further systems on the satellite available to the community.

-We look forward to seeing the community engage with more complete functionality on future Binar missions.
+We were so grateful to see the community engage with more complete functionality on Binar-2, 3 & 4 and look forward to continuing this on future Binar missions.
 If you’d like to help shape the future of Binar in the amateur radio community, get in touch!